rern/RuneOS/RPi_hardware_code.md

 	- `a` - 1GB
 	- `b` - 2GB
 	- `c` - 4GB
+- example: `a22082` : 1GB - Embest - BCM2837 - Raspberry Pi 3B - revision 2
 - Model:
 	- `A` - no ethernet
 	- `B` - with ethernet
-- Wi-Fi and Bluetooth
+- Wi-Fi and Bluetooth:
 	- `[[ $BB =~ ^(08|0c|0d|0e|11)$ ]]`
-- 3.5mm headphone output
+- 3.5mm headphone output:
 	- None in Zero and Zero W